Optimize the life cycle of your products with a recyclability strategy

 How to increase the volumes of industrial waste sent to sorting centers?

-How do we support you in your recyclability projects
+How we support you in your projects related to recyclability

 For over 25 years, Alcimed has supported its clients on many issues related to recyclability.
 Indeed, we have carried out numerous missions for various players such as large industrial players (for example: Suez, Véolia, EDF, Orano, ENEDIS, RTE, etc.) or national and European institutions and research centers (e.g., the CARNOT institutes, ADEME, etc.).